jacklishufan/NonLinearNewtonNet-Public/README.md

 Authors: Jiahsu Liang, Shufan Li, Yifan Zhang, and Divyam Goel

-Summary: Real world atomistic dynamics are dictated by complex quantum mechanical interactions.
-NewtonNet, a Newtonian message passing network for deep learning of interatomic potentials and forces, has been proven to reduce such computational complexity.
+Summary: Real-world atomistic dynamics are dictated by complex quantum mechanical interactions.
+NewtonNet, a Newtonian message passing network for deep learning of interatomic potentials and forces, has proven to reduce such computational complexity.
 In this project, we will be applying a deep neural network approach to the field of quantum chemistry.
 Specifically, we will be expanding the existing model, NewtonNet, to aim to achieve better prediction results on molecular energies for popular datasets such as Ani-ccx and MD-17 by combining latent force computations with three-body angular interactions using nonlinear attention from Equiformer.